By Laia Cardona, on 14 April 2021

 Rarible - Founded in 2020 and based in Moscow, Rarible attempts to give creators as much autonomy as possible and they can add their music or even books as NFTs.
 Creators can also give teasers of NFTs (like movie trailers) before releasing the full version to the buyer.

 Nifty Gateway - Now owned by Sotheby’s, this marketplace prides itself on exclusivity and the status of its participating artists.
 The platform focuses on music and artwork.
-There have, however, been complaints over the transparency of transaction fees.
+There have, however, been complaints about the transparency of transaction fees.

 Other platforms include NBA Top Shot which sells NBA highlights as NFTs, taking sports memorabilia into the digital age.
 Just be aware of any transaction fees that marketplaces take for the service, the cost of energy used on the blockchain, or for exchanging dollars into Ethereum (a common cryptocurrency).
-Also be sure that you’re clear on the type of cryptocurrency and wallet required for each platform.
+Also, be sure that you’re clear on the type of cryptocurrency and wallet required for each platform.